Preventing Senior Falls Begins With Technology

 In the U.S., falls are the largest cause of unintentional injuries in adults over the age of 65.
 According to the CDC, 1 and 4 seniors will experience a fall in the calendar year.
 These accidents are the leading source of fatal injury and non-fatal trauma-related hospital admissions—with more than 800,000 patients hospitalized—accounting for a financial cost surpassing $67 billion.

 In the past, there was little providers could do to prevent a slip and fall from occurring.
 Thanks to technology, this phenomenon remains where it belongs—in the past.
 Today, there are emerging technologies that can help senior living communities prevent a fall before it ever happens.
+Read on to learn about the best technology to prevent falls in a senior living community.

 Fall Prevention Begins With Technology